nurdigitalmarketing/keyword-target-position-matching/README.md

 # Keyword Target Position Matching

 ## 👉🏼 Description
-This application looks for matches between target keywords and the current ranking list via Semrush.
+This application is designed to facilitate the identification of matches between a defined set of target keywords and a list of current placements extracted through Semrush.
+It works by analyzing an export file provided by Semrush, which details the current positions of several keywords on search engines.
+Users can enter a list of keywords of interest and upload the ranking file to quickly find out if and where these keywords appear in the ranking list.

+Translated with DeepL.com (free version)

 ## 👉🏼 Features
 - Interactive interface for uploading Excel files and entering target keywords.